ericmailr/twitter/README.md

 ## My todo list

+- Add signup

 - RSpec

+- profile avatar, background image, follow button

 - is "liked" action header working? first tweet isn't showing it...

-- profile avatar, background image, follow button

 - current_user avatar in newtweet should link to profile, and in mobile opens navigation as a modal halfway accross the screen

-- avatar modal
+- avatar popup

 - clicking on likes, retweets should pop up a modal showing users